DHBW-Inf20/SUDOKUH/README.md

 groups (mostly difficulty hard).

 Next to the normal numbers buttons and the delete button you've also got a link button.
-Clicking on it will turn it green signalizing the link mode is activated: The actual clicked cell will automatically turn predefined.
+Clicking on it will turn it green signalizing the link mode is activated: The currently clicked cell will automatically turn predefined.
 Now you can choose all neighbors of this cell and neighbors of these cells and so on to build a group.
 All group members have the predefined color.
 Clicking again on a group member will remove the cell from the group.
 You can not add cells to the group which are already in another group.
 When ready with choosing all group members, click again on the link button: